 Implementation is also very simple, the first thing we need to do is to update the Active Directory Schema to include two new attributes:

 Now the next step.
 We need to specify the computer rights and also the user rights.
 We need to specify which computers will be managed and for that we use this particular cmdlet from the module.
 We need to make sure that all the computers within this OU have ‘Self’ on a list of permissions with a right to update its own attributes:

 The next two operations that we will do is to specify who will be able to manage local administrators’ passwords in this OU.
-We issue Set-AdmPwdReadPasswordPermission with a parameters -OrgUnit for our PwdClients OU and -AllowedPrincipals for CQURED\HelpDesk group.
-The similar operation should be performed for reset password permission so we have to issue Set-AdmPwdResetPasswordPermission.
+We issue Set-AdmPwdReadPasswordPermission with the parameters -OrgUnit for our PwdClients OU and -AllowedPrincipals for CQURED\HelpDesk group.
+A similar operation should be performed for reset password permission so we have to issue Set-AdmPwdResetPasswordPermission.
 Perfect!
 This is the implementation.